AlenaBukilic/research-helper/README.md

 - The system uses an **autonomous research manager agent** that makes decisions about the research process
 - The research manager agent uses `.as_tool()` to convert sub-agents into tools, enabling hierarchical agent architecture
-- The research manager agent autonomously iterates: evaluates reports, performs additional searches when needed, refines queries, and continues until quality threshold (0.8) is met
+- The research manager agent autonomously iterates: evaluates reports, performs additional searches when needed, refines queries, and continues until quality threshold (0.8) is met (typically 2-3 iterations max)
+- **Iteration Limits**: The agent is instructed to limit iterations to 2-3 cycles.
+However, the system is subject to OpenAI Agents framework's default max_turns limit (typically 10 turns).
+Complex queries requiring many tool calls may hit this limit
+- **Search Execution**: Web searches are performed sequentially (one at a time), not in parallel
+- **Progress Updates**: The UI provides an initial status message and trace link.
+Real-time streaming of intermediate steps is not currently implemented - you can monitor progress via the OpenAI trace link
 - All agent interactions are traced via OpenAI's tracing system under a unified trace ID
 - When clarification is used, the clarifier agent's trace is nested within the main Research trace for easier log management
 - Reports are generated in markdown format and converted to HTML for email